Mary Carson Breckinridge: Midwifery model of public health

 Breckinridge had a large log house, called the Big House, built in Wendover, Kentucky to serve as her home and the Frontier Nursing Service headquarters.
 In 1939 she started her own midwifery school.
 There, Breckinridge conducted Sunday afternoon services using the Episcopal prayer book.
 In 1952 she completed her memoir "Wide Neighborhoods" which is still available from the University of Kentucky Press.

 She continued to lead the Frontier Nursing Service until her death on May 16, 1965, at Wendover.
 Upon her death, FNS had treated nearly 58K patients and delivered over 14,500 babies, with only 11 maternal deaths.
 Though Breckinridge's professional and largely autonomous nurse service demonstrated efficacy in reducing maternal and infant death at a time when reformers sought to remedy a recognized public health crisis, physician opposition, professional nursing ambivalence, and federal legislation (Sheppard-Towner Act) steered family health toward specialized interventions and rural hospitals.
 Nevertheless, the Frontier Nursing University continues to provide training for professional nurse-midwives.

+Breckinridge's contributions were significant for several reasons, not the least of their impact on modern nursing services in rural Appalachia.
+She is credited with building the first modern comprehensive health care system in the United States that focused on all aspects of a patient's wellbeing and provided professionalization programs for nursing care and midwifery.
+Also significant to the southeastern Kentucky region specifically, she supported the growth of healthcare facilities in remote areas.

+In spite of her accomplishments, the Mary Breckinridge Task Force (formed by Frontier Nursing University) did acknowledge in 2021 that Breckinridge did hold a number of racist beliefs.
+It was disclosed that she refused to hire Black midwives, and would refuse to share a table with one.
+She advocated for white superiority, and wrote about eugenics and the value of segregation, emphasizing brotherhood over equality.